 Plus, it makes their job much easier because they can do self-monitoring.
 The checklist is right at hand, and they don’t have to spend a lot of time on paperwork or mail to document that everything is done correctly.”

 The result: Time, money, and lives are saved

-Micromania-Zing, formerly Micromania, is the largest video game retail company in France.
-It was founded in 1983 and was in 2008 purchased by GameStop.
+Micromania-Zing, formerly Micromania, is France’s largest video game retail company.
+It was founded in 1983 and was purchased by GameStop in 2008.
 In 2017 the company merged with its sister company Zing Pop Culture, which specializes in game franchises’ derivative products.
 After the merger, the company changed its name to Micromania-Zing.
-The consolidating merge addressed the decrease in gaming revenues.